datacamp-content-public/courses-topic-modeling-with-python-philip-sparks/slides/chapter_1_4ab1fcc06c5653e319cae3c2c5de82da.md

 ```

 `@script`
-Now that we’ve tried latent semantic analysis in this example, let have you have a go at it!
+Now that we’ve tried latent semantic analysis in this example, let's have you have a go at it!